Non-optimal levels of a reducible mod l modular representation

 \subsection{The special fiber $J_0^D(Np)_{/{\F_p}}$}

 \begin{prop}[Deligne-Rapoport model] The special fiber $X_0^D(Np)_{/{\F_p}}$ consists of two copies of $X_0^D(N)_{/{\F_p}}$.
 They meet transversally at supersingular points. \end{prop}

 Let $S$ be the set of supersingular points of $X_0^D(Np)_{/{\F_p}}$.
 Then $S$ is isomorphic to the set of isomorphism classes of right ideals of an Eichler order of level $N$ of the definite quaternion algebra over $\Q$ of discriminant $Dp$ (cf. \cite[\textsection 3]{R90}).
-By the theory of Raynaud \cite{Ra70}, we have the special fiber $J_0^D(Np)_{/{\F_p}}$.
-It satisfies the following exact sequence:
+By the theory of Raynaud \cite{Ra70}, we have the following description of the special fiber $J_0^D(Np)_{/{\F_p}}$: It satisfies the following exact sequence

 where $J^0$ is \textit{the identity component} and $\Phi_p(J_0^D(Np))$ is \textit{the component group}.
 Moreover, $J^0$ is an extension of $J_0^D(N) \times J_0^D(N) _{/{\F_p}}$ by $T$, \textit{the torus of} $J_0^D(Np)_{/{\F_p}}$.
-The Cartier dual of $T$, $\Hom(T, \,\Gm)$, is \textit{the character group} $X:=X_p(J_0^D(Np))$.
+The Cartier dual of $T$, $\Hom(T, \Gm)$, is \textit{the character group} $X:=X_p(J_0^D(Np))$.
 It is isomorphic to the group of degree 0 elements in the free abelian group $\Z^S$ generated by the elements of $S$.
 (Note that, the degree of an element in $\Z^S$ is the sum of its coefficients.)
 There is a natural pairing of $\Z^S$ such that

 where $\delta_{st}$ is the Kronecker $\delta$-function.
 This pairing induces an injection $X \hookrightarrow \Hom(X, \Z)$ and the cokernel of it is isomorphic to $\Phi_p(J_0^D(Np))$ by Grothendieck \cite{Gro72}.
 We call the following exact sequence \textit{the monodromy exact sequence}: